sydney-birch/Nematostella_Mesocosm_virome/virome_scripts/Readme.md

-# Overview of nematostella mesocosom transcriptome pipline
+#  Workflow for Nematostella mesocosom analysis

 ## Prep work:
 A) Transfer over all data and adjust names by running the change_raw_fq_file_names.py with name_change.txt --> has the conversion of names from admera (we sequenced 8 samples at UNCC intially - all other samples were sent to admera for sequencing)